 b) the Director becomes bankrupt;

-c) the Director missed three (3) consecutive Board meetings without proper notification to the Board and approval of the Chair; and
+c) the Director missed three (3) consecutive Board meetings without valid excuse and proper notification to the Board and approval of the Chair; and

 d) Upon the Director’s death.

+4.16

-4.16 Removal – A Director may be removed by Special Resolution at an Annual General Meeting or Special Meeting, provided the Director has been given fourteen (14) days written notice of and the opportunity to be present and to be heard at such a meeting
+Removal - A Director may be suspended or removed by a majority vote of the Board provided the Director has been given fourteen (14) days written notice of and the opportunity to be present and to be heard.
+Such suspension or removal will be subject to membership ratification at the next Annual General Meeting or Special Meeting.

 Filling a Vacancy on the Board

-4.17 Vacancy – Where the position of a Director becomes vacant for whatever reason, the Board may appoint a qualified individual to fill the vacancy until such time as a Director is elected or appointed in accordance with these Bylaws.
+4.17 Vacancy – Where the position of a Director becomes vacant for whatever reason, the Board may appoint a qualified individual to fill the vacancy until such time as a Director is elected in accordance with these Bylaws.

 Meetings of the Board